-It wasn’t just a few superior cows which increased the fame and fortune of Carnation Farms.
+It wasn’t just a few superior cows that increased the fame and fortune of Carnation Farms.
 The foundation herds cultivated by Carnation became breeding stock the world over.
 The farm eventually moved, from milk production to breeding and then into genetics research.
 The results and their cows remained famous throughout the world for holding the world milk production record for 36 consecutive years.
-The legacy Carnation cows can still be seen in dairy herd bloodlines to this day.
+The legacy of Carnation cows can still be seen in dairy herd bloodlines to this day.

 In 1929, Carnation acquired the Albers Milling Company which allowed the company to enter the cereals and animal feeds market.
-Palatability and nutritional research was expanded at the farm to a larger variety of animals.
+Palatability and nutritional research were expanded at the farm to a larger variety of animals.
 The largest and most profitable group were dogs and later cats.
 The research here opened a variety of consumer products including the Friskies brand.